 We love not having to spend money on new things.
 Learn how you can redo your old laptop case using paint instead of purchasing a new one.

-Yes, you can and we will show you how in this post.
 My pink laptop case had some wear and tear on it.
 You can see that the pink was very dirty from just rubbing on the edges of my bag.
-If I were to buy a new plastic laptop case, I would definitely get a darker one and one with a pattern.

-The most important part about painting your plastic laptop case is to make sure you clean it really well.
-We used a green rough sponge to help rough up the surface well.
-Here is my specific laptop case model in case you want to compare the surface we painted on and the one you will be painting.
+Here is my specific laptop case model in case you want to compare the surface we painted with the one you will be painting.

 What do you use to seal the laptop case?

-You can use mod podge to help seal your laptop case.
+You can use Mod Podge to help seal your laptop case.
 Painting in thin layers and allowing time to dry is the best method.
-You can even decide to add a little sparkle to our Macbook case by using this Mod Podge.
+We add a little sparkle by using this Mod Podge.

 Abstract Art Ideas